What does it involve?

 |14:30||Goodbyes –You’ll help to walk the group back to their transport and wave them off.|

-The work we do in the Widening Participation and Outreach and Shaping Futures teams is hugely varied and the above is by no means all the Student Advocate role involves!
-As Student Advocates gain experience, they may be asked to design and deliver their own presentations, visit local schools or become a Student Mentor for longer term projects.
+The work we do in the Widening Participation and Outreach and Shaping Futures teams is hugely varied and the above is by no means all the Liverpool Advocate role involves!
+As Liverpool Advocates gain experience, they may be asked to design and deliver their own presentations, visit local schools or become a Student Mentor for longer term projects.

 Ultimately, the role is fun, demanding and extremely rewarding!